DB2 10.1 DBA for Linux, UNIX, and Windows certification exam 611 prep, Part 4

 Before you start

 If you are preparing to take the DB2 10.1 for Linux®, UNIX®, and Windows® DBA certification exam (exam 611), you've come to the right place — a study hall of sorts.
-This series of eight DB2 certification preparation tutorials covers the major concepts you'll need to know for the test.
+This series of DB2 certification preparation tutorials covers the major concepts you'll need to know for the test.

 Tuning and configuring a DB2 database can be a complex process that sometimes overwhelms new DBAs.
 There are, however, a great number of tools, functions, and applications included with DB2 that, once mastered, make this task simple.

 This tutorial is designed to introduce you to the set of monitoring tools available with DB2 10.1 and to show you how each is used to monitor how well your database system is operating.
 In this tutorial, you will learn:

 - How administrative views offer an alternative interface for collected data

 - How event monitors are created and how event monitor data is collected